abhinavsingh3281/ChatApplication/README.md

 2. Open Android Studio and import the project.

+3. Delink the existing google firebase connection by deletion google-service.json file from the project and then you can setup your new firebase connection.

-3. Connect your Android device to your computer and ensure USB debugging is enabled.
+4. Connect your Android device to your computer and ensure USB debugging is enabled.

-4. Run the application on your device from Android Studio.
+5. Run the application on your device from Android Studio.

 ```